DarkApps/bing-wallpaper/README.md

 5. Once the installation is complete, the wallpaper changer will start automatically.
 It will update your wallpaper with Bing's daily image each day.

-## Note: Script scheduling is a work in progress.
+## ~~Note: Script scheduling is a work in progress.~~

-Currently, the script creates a desktop entry for running the Wallpaper Changer manually.
-Any help regarding script scheduling would be greatly appreciated.

-I have tried to implement a systemctl service and a cron job for scheduling the task but in both cases the script is unable to access the display server.
-I also tried exporting the display server `export DISPLAY=:0` but that didn't work atleast on my system.
+~~I have tried to implement a systemctl service and a cron job for scheduling the task but in both cases the script is unable to access the display server.
+I also tried exporting the display server `export DISPLAY=:0` but that didn't work atleast on my system.~~

 Therefore currently i am going with a desktop entry that will show the script as an "app" in the applications menu which can be launched to change the wallpaper.
 ![Screenshot from 2023-06-13 11-42-07](https://github.com/anantdark/bing-wallpaper/assets/66427020/1c639d5d-c8ec-44f2-bb2d-c8cb6f12b0c5)

+## Update:

+The solution was so simple I don't know how i missed it, I just had to create an entry in startup applications for it to run the script on startup.

+## TL;DR: Scheduling is working now.

 ## Uninstallation